Skip to main content

 • demonstrate an advanced knowledge and understanding of a particular aspect of theory and practice in the Couple Psychoanalytic Psychotherapy field

-• demonstrate understanding of the methods of research relevant to psychoanalytic psychotherapy with couples and its presentation at Master's level
+• understand the methods of research relevant to psychoanalytic psychotherapy with couples and its presentation at Master's level

 • think creatively and communicate clearly about clinical research practice and theory